MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/introduction-to-xamarin-forms.md

 ## Summary

 This article provided an introduction to Xamarin.Forms and how to get started writing applications with it.
-Xamarin.Forms is a cross-platform natively backed UI toolkit abstraction that allows developers to easily create user interfaces that can be shared across Android, iOS, Windows, and Windows Phone.
+Xamarin.Forms is a cross-platform natively backed UI toolkit abstraction that allows developers to easily create user interfaces that can be shared across Android, iOS, and the Universal Windows Platform.
 The user interfaces are rendered using the native controls of the target platform, allowing Xamarin.Forms applications to retain the appropriate look and feel for each platform.

 ## Related Links